Steps to Stability Program

 Who do you serve?

-The Delores Project serves unaccompanied women and transgender individuals experiencing homelessness.
+The Delores Shelter serves unaccompanied women and transgender individuals experiencing homelessness.
 We are a low barrier facility that does not require identification and serves guests regardless of their background.
 We are not a safe house, and cannot provide for the safety of those individuals fleeing domestic violence.

 What do you provide?